alexsieusahai/Enlighten/README.md

 ## Naive Matrix Library
 ### Why do this?
 If I drop down to NumPy, it's impossible for me to use Autograd; I suspect this is why in PyTorch that everything must be wrapped in its Tensor types.
+This makes everything ridiculously slow, but I'm not sure about an easy workaround at the moment.
+For the toy problems that this library will be used on, this will be fine.